TownOfBrookline/general_bylaws/ARTICLE 02/ARTICLE 02.02.md

 sixteen Committee members shall be elected Town Meeting Members at the time of their appointment.
 At least one elected Town Meeting Member shall be appointed from each precinct.
-No more than six members shall be appointed who are not elected Town Meeting Members at the time of their appointment.
+No more than eight members shall be appointed who are not elected Town Meeting Members at the time of their appointment.
 No more than four members of the Committee shall reside in the same precinct.
 No member of the